This site requires a more recent version of Adobe Flash Player to function properly.

 Demographic specification for advertisers

-Pandora streamed approximately 8.2 billion hours of music in 2011, more than double of what it streamed in 2010.
+Pandora streamed about 20.03 billion hours of music in 2014, registering a growth of more than 20% over the preceding year.
 As Pandora streams music, it can precisely tell the audience size at any given time.
 It allows advertisers to reach individual listeners based on their age, gender, zip code and music preference.

 Growing smartphone market